 With HOMESCHOOL COACHING, let me show you how easy it is to succeed.
 Let me show you how to have fun, reduce the stress, and design an action plan that makes sense for your family.
-I have been coaching hundreds of families since 2005, how to FREEDOM HOMESCHOOL.
+I have been coaching thousands of families since 1998, how to FREEDOM HOMESCHOOL.

 LIMITLESS POSSIBILITIES: Acquiring free or nearly free curriculum is easy!
 Homeschooling one focused hour per evening after work, and one weekend per month, works!
 Teaching kids to learn and to seek knowledge independently is an added life skill!
 Co-ops and umbrella programs work!
 Unschooling, car schooling, game schooling, de-schooling…they are all viable and valuable options!
 With FREEDOM HOMESCHOOL COACHING, I show you exactly how easy it is to formulate a homeschooling plan around your lifestyle.
 The possibilities are limitless.

-I have heard all the excuses: shared custody with abusers, aging/dying parents, no support system, strained budget, living in an RV, special needs, moving, no help from spouse, blended families, both parents work, not great in math, curriculum is expensive, kids want to go to college and into the military, profoundly disabled, special needs… I’ve overcome it all myself and helped others to do the same.
+I have heard (and personally experienced and overcome) all the excuses: shared custody with abusers, aging/dying parents, no support system, strained budget, living in an RV, special needs, moving, no help from spouse, blended families, both parents work, not great in math, curriculum is expensive, kids want to go to college and into the military, profoundly disabled, special needs… I’ve overcome it ALL myself and helped others to do the same.

 How can I say this?
 What makes me qualified to make such claims?